-During fiscal years 2017 and 2018, we created a scalable chemical synthetic route for the manufacture of luxeptinib drug substance and have scaled the manufacture of API (active pharmaceutical ingredient, or drug substance) to multi-kg levels, we completed the manufacture of a multi-kg batch of API under GMP conditions as our API supply for our first-in-human clinical trials, and we manufactured under GMP conditions two dosage strengths of capsules to serve as our clinical supply in those human studies.
-During fiscal years 2019 and 2020, we completed successful manufacture of multiple batches of API and drug campaigns in the current 2021 fiscal period and continue scale-up and triansfer activities to support additional manufacturing capacity for the ongoing and planned clinical trials of luxeptinib.
+During fiscal years 2017 and 2018, we created a scalable chemical synthetic route for the manufacture of luxeptinib drug substance and have scaled the manufacture of API (active pharmaceutical ingredient, or drug substance) to multi-kg levels.
+We completed the manufacture of a multi-kg batch of API under GMP conditions to serve as our API supply for our first-in-human clinical trials, and we manufactured under GMP conditions two dosage strengths of capsules to serve as our clinical supply in those human studies.
+During fiscal years 2019 and 2020, we completed successful manufacture of multiple batches of API and drug product.
+We are continuing our manufacturing campaigns in the current 2021 fiscal period and are continuing scale-up and tech transfer activities to support additional manufacturing capacity for the ongoing and planned clinical trials of luxeptinib.
 Additional research and development funds are being utilized to support exploratory formulation studies in an ongoing effort to craft an improved formulation for later stage development of luxeptinib.
-In addition, the patient population to be treated with APTO-253 has been expanded beyond R/R-AML and MDS to include patients with MYC-driven B-cell cancers, in particular those with MYC rearrangements, including Burkitt's lymphoma, double hit lymphoma and triple hit lymphoma.